cloudmate404/githubusersearch.github.io/README.md

 ## Acknowledgments

-Honestly, a big shoutout to Scrimba and their teachers, awesome people.
+Honestly, a big shoutout to Scrimba and their tutors, awesome people.
 Also, shoutout to youtube devs, can never forget about them (too many to mention).